YiruihaoZ/YiruihaoZ/README.md

-- 👋 Hi, I’m @YiruihaoZ
+- 👋 Hi, I’m Yihao Zhao.
 - 👀 I’m interested in data analysis and data science.
 - 🌱 I’m currently learning at the Unversity of Illinois at Champaign-Urbana and majoring in the STEM major of Statistics.
 - 💞️ I’m looking to collaborate on a data analyst/data scientist internship.